 This program offers intensive housing services to families who have children enrolled in Leopold, Mendota, Lake View, Gompers or Lindbergh schools in Madison.
 Services may include developing an individualized housing plan and short-term financial assistance with issues affecting families’ housing stability.

 Family Self-Sufficiency (FSS)

-Family Self Sufficiency (FSS) is a long-term program designed to help families become more self-sufficient by fostering financial security.
-This usually means taking steps to prepare for and obtain a higher-paying job, credit counseling, building savings, and future planning.
+Family Self Sufficiency (FSS) is a long-term program designed to help families become more self-sufficient.
+This usually means taking steps to prepare for and get a higher-paying job, build saving, and plan for the future.
 FSS is intended for families with limited household incomes who are also enrolled in the Section 8 housing program through the Dane County Housing Authority (DCHA).